-Students must apply for on-leave status through the Graduate School: http://gradschool.uoregon.edu/academics/policies/general/on-leave-status
+Students must apply for on-leave status through the Division of Graduate Studies: https://graduatestudies.uoregon.edu/academics/policies/general/on-leave-status.

-The Graduate School must receive the application by the last registration day in that term, as noted in the schedule of classes.
+The Division of Graduate Studies must receive the application by the last registration day in that term, as noted in the schedule of classes.
 On-leave status is granted for a specified time period that may not exceed three academic terms, excluding summer session.
 Students with on-leave status do not pay fees.
 However, students must register and pay fees if they will be using university facilities or faculty or staff services during that term.
-Students are advised to work with their faculty advisor and the Graduate Student Services Manager when considering taking leave.
+Students are advised to work with their faculty advisor and the Associate Director for Graduate Affairs when considering taking leave.